Also see:

 Engineered fill should be placed to a suitable earthworks specification – the scope, details and requirements of the specification should be appropriate to the site, the nature of the fill, the techniques of placement and the end-use of the site.

 On engineered fill sites, an element of geotechnical design will be required by NHBC.
 The complexity of the design and its supporting earthworks specification should reflect the scope of works and the associated risk.
-Geotechnical design is covered in BS EN 1997, with earthworks specifically covered by the requirements set out in BS 6031 (Code of practice for earthworks) and BS EN 16907 (Earthworks).
+Geotechnical design is covered in BS EN 1997 Geotechnical design, with earthworks specifically covered by the requirements set out in BS 6031 (Code of practice for earthworks) and BS EN 16907 Earthworks.

 It is recognised that on certain residential developments, the level of earthworks required can be minimal, with a low to negligible risk associated with the project.
-Where the scope of the earthworks is defined as Geotechnical Category 1 (Geo Cat 1), based on the Table below, a Geotechnical Design Statement (GDS) shall be prepared and submitted to NHBC.
+Where the scope of the earthworks is defined as Geotechnical Category 1 (Geo Cat 1), based on Table 4, a Geotechnical design statement (GDS) shall be prepared and submitted to NHBC.

-The content lists of a GDS or GDR may be prepared using guidance from DMRB CD 622 as a guide.
-Both the GDS and GDR should be prepared by a suitably qualified Engineer.
+The content lists of a GDS or GDR may be prepared using outline from Managing Geotechnical Risks DMRB CD 622, as a guide.
+Both the GDS and GDR should be prepared by a suitably qualified engineer.

-The following Table 4 – ‘Geotechnical design categories’ should be used to attribute a geotechnical category to projects, and the subsequent requirements for Geotechnical Design Statement (GDS) or Report (GDR).
+Table 4 should be used to attribute a geotechnical category to projects, and the subsequent requirements for GDS or GDR.

 Table 4: Geotechnical design categories